-In 2013, prevention of West Nile virus and other diseases transmitted by mosquitoes as well as protecting public health continued to be the main goals for our District.
-We know WNV is well established in our two counties and this year many dead birds and mosquito samples tested positive again for the disease throughout the area.
-Our District responded by implementing our successful IPM program developed in coordination with the California Department of Public Health.
-Early in the season, the District's public information and outreach campaign disseminated mosquito prevention messages to all residents and encouraged public participation in reporting dead birds, neglected pools and urged all residents to use an effective mosquito repellent as a protective measure.
-Our laboratory continued to collect dead birds and monitor mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with West Nile virus.
-When the disease was found at levels that posed a threat, the District responded by conducting around spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to the public.
-Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to service requests by the public.
-Our "catch basin/ storm drain" program continued monitoring and treating the many thousands of basins that routinely produce mosquitoes in urban areas.
-Our successful mosquitofish program offered a non-pesticide solution to mosquito problems in various urban, rural and agricultural areas.
-Lastly, our Ecological Management department collaborated closely with various entities to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.
+As a result of all of the activity, the District responded by implementing our successful IPM plan developed in coordination with the California Department of Public Health.
+The District's public information and outreach campaign disseminated mosquito prevention messages to all residents and encouraged public participation in reporting dead birds, neglected pools and encouraged all residents to use an effective mosquito repellent as a protective measure.
+Our laboratory and surveillance department continued to collect dead birds and monitor mosquito activity by trapping, processing and testing mosquito samples to see if they are infected with West Nile virus.
+When the disease was found at levels that posed a threat, the District responded by conducting ground and aerial spraying as needed, to decrease the abundance of infected adult mosquitoes.
+Our field technicians also routinely inspected various sources where mosquitoes breed and responded to hundreds of service requests by the public.
+Our "catch basin/storm drain" program continued to successfully treat the thousands of basins throughout both counties.
+Our mosquitofish program offers a non-pesticide solution to mosquito problems in various urban, rural and agricultural areas.
+Lastly our Ecological Management department worked closely with various entities to implement various water management practices that reduced mosquito populations decreasing the need for pesticide applications.